Prosen-Ghosh/llm_demo/60-day-bootcamp/day-5-14/ai-observability/README.md

     docker-compose up -d
     ```

+    This will start Prometheus, Grafana, and the Ollama Exporter.

 2.  **Access Grafana:**
     Grafana will be available at [http://localhost:3000](http://localhost:3000).
 The default credentials are `admin`/`admin`.

 3.  **Access Prometheus:**
     Prometheus will be available at [http://localhost:9090](http://localhost:9090).
+You should see the `ollama_exporter` target in the "Targets" section.

 ## Configuration